 How Streamtime is travelling…

-At the time of writing, our current Revenue Churn sits bang on 3.8% and User Churn at 2.6%.
+At the time of writing, our current saas metric for Revenue Churn sits bang on 3.8% and User Churn at 2.6%.
 Both are not alarmingly high (actually by many benchmarks these figures are pretty good).
+But what are our churn management strategies?

-Although emergency sirens weren’t sounding too loudly for us as a company it was still clear that any reduction in churn would be welcomed.
-So where did we start?
+Although emergency sirens weren’t sounding too loudly for us as a company; we didn’t feel we had a high churn rate; it was still clear that any reduction in churn would be welcomed.
+So where did we start to reduce churn drivers?

-Churn team asssembbbbbbble – we did as Ron Burgundy would do, assembled a team & met to kickoff the project.
-We decided to start by doing a deep dive on some recently churned clients, looking at all the data we had on those clients and map out what their complete journey looked like – initial free plan signup to cancellation.
+Churn management team asssembbbbbbble – we did as Ron Burgundy would do, assembled a team & met to kickoff the project.
+Being an saas business, we decided to start by doing a deep dive on some recently churned clients, looking at all the data we had on those clients and map out what their complete journey looked like – initial free plan signup to cancellation.
 This is what we ended up with:

 This particular client had been with us for 13months, so we had a treasure trove of support interactions to analyse.
 We decided to work backwards from the cancellation email which, in this case was quite detailed.
 There were a few points mentioned so it was a sensible place to start.